André Martin (physicist)

-André Jean Martin (Paris, 20 September 1929–Geneva, 11 November 2020) was a French particle physicist who worked at CNRS and CERN.
+André Jean Martin (20 September 1929 in Paris – 11 November 2020 in Geneva) was a French particle physicist who worked at CNRS and CERN.

 Biography

 After studying at the École normale supérieure (class of 1949), he began his career as a CNRS researcher under the direction of Maurice Lévy at the physics laboratory of the École Normale.
 He joined CERN in 1959 as a fellow in the Theory Division and became a permanent theoretical physicist in 1964.

 In 1958 he helped found the Institut d'Études Scientifiques de Cargèse (Corsica).

 In 1959 he married Alice-Anne Schubert, known as Schu, who died in 2016, and had two sons, Philippe and Thierry.

 In 1994, he received the status of Physicist Emeritus, a status which has been renewed to this day.
 André Martin had scientific contacts all over the world: Europe, Asia, North America.
 He has made numerous visits to the United States, including two one-year visits to the Institute for Advanced Study at the invitation of J.R.
 Oppenheimer and to New York University, Stony Brook, at the invitation of C.N.
 Yang.